Korab (mountain): Geography

 The Korab range stretches over 40 km in a north–south direction between the lower section of the Black Drin and its tributary the Radika.
 It is around the border triangle of Albania, North Macedonia and Kosovo, southwest of the Šar Mountains.

 The peak is a very rugged mountain massif consisting mainly of shale and limestone of the Paleozoic period with block structures, as well as severely damaged gypsum rocks of Permo Triassic.
 On the west side, the mountain falls steeply over rock walls.
 The north side consists of craggy rocks.
 A kind of double peak, that of Korab II 2751 m is about 150 m northwest of the peak within Albanian territory.
-On the same ridge are two other peaks rising over 2700 m: Shulani i Radomires and Korab III.
+On the same ridge are two other peaks rising over 2700 m: Shulani i Radomirës and Korab III.
 The southeast, stretching from a few rock bands broken by meadows to the summit is easily accessed, and occasionally by shepherds with their flocks of sheep.

 In addition to the Korab peak, there are several other, almost equally high elevations.
 North of the twin peaks are numerous other nameless, almost equally high rock towers.
 The peak about 2 km to the southwest, Korab-gate (Albanian: Maja e Portës së Korabit; Macedonian: Korapska Mala vrata) reaches 2727 m.
 A few hundred metres south is another peak, Maja e Moravës, which is only a little lower at 2718 m.

 The peaks are occasionally interrupted by radial tectonics in the shape of blocks that end in the Radika valley on North Macedonia's side.
 Some of these blocks have steep slopes reaching up to 500 m.
 In its highest part, above 2000 m, the climate is alpine and includes some alpine flora elements.

 The mountain is home to the spectacular Korab Falls in the upper valley of the Dlaboka River.
 In springtime, the waterfall reaches a height of over 130 meters, making it the highest in North Macedonia.
 The state border intersects the higher peak, Great Korab.

 Ascent from the Macedonian side involves entering the Macedonian–Albanian boundary area, for which a special permit is required from the Ministry of Internal Affairs of North Macedonia, although people regularly trek on Korab without it.

 The two main passes in the Korab ridge are the Little Korab Gate (2465 m) and Big Korab Gate (2062 m).

 The mountain has a number of sub-peaks that are higher than 2000 metres.
 These include Korab II (unnamed peak) 2756 m, Korab III (unnamed peak) 2724 m, Korab Gates (peak) 2727 m, Maja e Moravës 2718 m, Shulani i Radomirës 2716 m and Small Korab 2683 m.